vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/clusters/Set-VCFCluster.md

 ### -markForDeletion

-Specifies that the cluster should be marked for deletion.
+Specifies the cluster is to be marked for deletion.

 ```yaml
 Type: SwitchParameter